SPI-Birds/pipelines/README.md

 ![](https://github.com/LiamDBailey/SPIbirds/blob/master/inst/extdata/README_imgs/Add_name.jpg)

-Check if this driver is installed and recognised by R using the function `odbcListDrivers()` in the `odbc` package.
+Check if this driver is installed and recognised by R using the function `odbcListDrivers()` from the `odbc` package.
 Note that you will need to open a new session of R before the driver will appear.

 ##### Python 3